hdorgeval/le-livre-des-rois/src/markdown/en/warner/01-gaiumart/02-how-siyamak-was-slain-by-the-hand-of-the-div.md

 reign: 'Gaiumart'
 reign-slug: 'gaiumart-reign'
 episode-slug: 'how-siyamak-was-slain-by-the-hand-of-the-div'
-title: 'The Greatness of Gaiumart and the Envy of Ahriman'
+title: 'How Siyamak was Slain by the Hand of the Div'
 tags: []
-order: '001'
+order: '002'
 ---

 <!-- LTeX: language=en -->